How do I afford all this? Ask a resident… >

 3. Life Insurance Policy

 If you have a life insurance policy that you no longer need, you may be able to sell it for cash.
-There are a few different companies that specialize in buying life insurance policies from seniors.
+A few different companies specialize in buying life insurance policies from seniors.

 4. Bridge Loans

-A bridge loan is a type of short-term loan to finance moving into a senior living facility.
+A bridge loan is a type of short-term loan to finance moving into a senior living community.

 Bridge loans can also finance health care costs associated with senior living.
 These loans can provide much-needed financial assistance to seniors struggling to pay for their care.